 The ability of agriculture to play a role in climate change and the well-being of wildlife is enormous

-While modern agriculture is depleting our planet's natural resources and imperiling wildlife, forests and oceans in the most environmentally destructive century in history, important change can be brought through plant-based conservation agriculture — agriculture that builds effective carbon sinks, creates habitats for wildlife, and domesticates trees and plants on a large scale — a model for change that distinguishes between words and deeds.
+While modern agriculture is depleting our planet's natural resources and imperiling wildlife, forests and oceans in the most environmentally destructive century in history, important change can be brought through plant-based conservation agriculture — agriculture that builds effective carbon sinks, protects habitats for wildlife, and domesticates trees and plants on a large scale — a model that distinguishes between words and deeds and brings meaningful change.

 When land is harmed by agriculture, the effects can be severe and far reaching.